krissnnaa/SKNG-PS3/README.md

 Requirements files:
 The requirements.txt file contains all dependant libraries to be installed.
-To install all dependant libraries, please run the following command.
+To install all dependant libraries, please run the following command:

     pip install -r requirements.txt

 Command Line Execution: